 Your dentist or other oral healthcare provider can show you how to do any of these flossing methods.
 They include:

 Flossing tools, such as a prethreaded flosser or floss holder may be helpful for people who are just learning how to floss.
-It may also aid people with limited dexterity in their arms or hands, or people who are flossing the teeth of someone else (such as a child or disabled person).
+They may also help people with limited ability in their arms or hands, or people who are flossing the teeth of someone else (such as a child or disabled person).

 Oral irrigators are not a substitute for tooth brushing and flossing.
-These devices may help clean around braces that retain food or in areas a toothbrush can't reach.
-However, they do not remove plaque that contains harmful bacteria.
+These devices may help clean around braces that hold on to food or in areas a toothbrush can't reach.
+But they don't remove plaque that contains harmful bacteria.